Experimental Assortments for Choice Estimation and Nest Identification: Implementation at Dream11

 \section{Implementation at Dream11}

 Following the experiment design described in \Cref{sec:ourExpDesign}, we set $b=2$ and formed $2\lceil\log_2 72\rceil=14$ experimental assortments for $72$ different contest options, where approximately half of these options were removed from each assortment.
-For this, we had to use the "balanced" version of our experiment design; see \Cref{sec:balancedDesign}.
 Dream11 ran an A/B test with these 14 assortments as treatment groups plus the full set as a control group on 70 million users, from May 20, 2025 to June 10, 2025.